 liqueur is quite interesting.

-Do the amaretto cheesecake recipes all contain almonds?
-I use to consider amaretto being a by- product of the almond therefore anything called amaretto had to include almonds.
+Learn more about how to make amaretto cheesecake recipes!
+Do these recipes all contain almonds?
+I use to consider amaretto being a by-product of the almond therefore anything called amaretto had to include almonds.
 What I did not realize was that there are many forms of the almond.
 The almond is not really a nut but is a “drupe”.
 A “drupe” is any fruit with a soft fleshy part around an inner stone that contains a seed like those in the peach family.
 The pits of these fruits would be almonds also.

-Amaretto cheesecake recipes are flavored with amaretto liqueur and often almonds in some form are added.
+When learning how to make amaretto cheesecake recipes, you will find they are flavored with amaretto liqueur and often almonds in some form are added.
 Amaretto liqueur is a sweet flavored Italian liqueur.
 It is often associated with the area of Saronno because that was the origination of the liqueur.
 (Some debate this origination but do say this area is ONE of the first.)
 Now this brings me to the amaretto and almond connection.
 As the story goes this original brand was actually made with apricot pits.
 Apricots being of the same family as the peach have a pit in the center of the fruit like the peach.
 This pit is an almond which produces a delicious sweet liqueur.

 Other brands of amaretto to use in amaretto cheesecake recipes might be made with almond pits, apricot pits or a combination of both with varying degrees of sweetness or tartness.
 By combining a variety of fruits, an almond flavor is achieved.
 This Italian liqueur is not only used as a flavoring in Amaretto cheesecake recipes but is also very popular for drinks; both as a mixer and served over ice.
 It is used a lot in cooking all types of recipes but especially desserts.
 It can be added to strawberry recipes or other fruit desserts; I think it is especially good when combined with chocolate or coconut.